Raizagomes/mediawiki-extension-BlockAI/README.md

 ## Blocked requests

-For the requests that were blocked the extension forced an early [HTTP 418 I am a teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/418) response.
+For the requests that were blocked the extension forces an early [HTTP 418 I am a teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/418) response.